sbseltzer/VersionMacros/README.md

 Prebuild script platforms tested so far:

 - [x] Win64
-- [ ] Mac
+- [x] Mac
 - [ ] Linux

 Please file an issue if you run into a platform where this doesn't work.

 # Engine Version Support

-I've tested this in UE versions 4.22 to 5.x, but it should work in lower versions as well.
+I've tested this in UE versions 4.17 to 5.x, but it should work in lower versions as well.

+UE 4.8 and lower do not bundle a Python executable, so you'll need Python installed and in your environment `PATH` in order to run the prebuild scripts.

+I'm unable to test UE 4.9 and lower since Visual Studio 2013 is no longer available to download from official sources.

 Please file an issue if you run into a version of Unreal where this doesn't work.

-# Areas for improvement

-1. Make `Prebuild.py` recognize and evaluate the same `UE_VERSION_*` macros defined in `VersionMacros.h`.
-2. Add a script to automate installing `VersionMacros.h` and/or `BuildScripts` to another plugin.

 # Closing Remarks